We expect that all re-registration forms have now been posted. Please complete the re-registration form and return by post to:

-Boat registrations run from 1 February – 31 January each year.
+Boat registrations run from 1st February – 31st January each year.

 Return your form by post or in person to: Duncan Mills Memorial Slipway (address top right).

 If you are registering for the first time or re-registering without your renewal form, you’ll need to provide proof of identity, either in person or by post.
 This can be either a UK passport or driving licence (or other form of photographic ID), supported by a utility bill or credit card statement containing your address and phone number.